UD-Senior-16/Fingerprint-NBIS-Cognaxon/README.md

-# Fingerprint's implementation of NBIS and Cognaxon #
+# UD's ECE Senior Design Team Fingerprint #

 ## 1. Enroll a new user ##